 - A social worker with specialized training in patient and family support through counseling, goal setting and linkages to community resources.

 Palliative care assists with:

 - Symptom management associated with chronic disease.
-Symptoms may include pain, nausea, depression, anxiety and shortness of breath.
+Symptoms may include pain, nausea, depression, anxiety, and shortness of breath.

 - Address psychological, social and spiritual concerns associated with the physical effects of cancer treatment.

-- Act as a patient advocate in assisting with understanding of their disease and choices for medical treatment.
+- Act as a patient advocate in assisting with an understanding of their disease and choices for medical treatment.

 - Collaborate with the medical and radiation oncologist to give each patient a complete comprehensive treatment plan.

 - Assist with advanced planning in terms of Advanced Directives and Durable Health Care Proxy desires.

 For patients in the hospital, a palliative care consult may be requested by the physician in charge.
 For outpatients, please call 908-237-7018 to set up an appointment.

 As part of its commitment to providing the best in patient care, Hunterdon Medical Center has enhanced its Palliative Care and Pain Management Care programs to incorporate multiple integrative medicine, hospital-based services, including: Reiki therapy, hypnosis, relaxation techniques, acupuncture, therapeutic massage and touch, aromatherapy, exercise and wellness counseling, meditation and mindfulness training, and guided imagery and cognitive restructuring.
 Other volunteer programs like pet therapy and music and art therapy are available to benefit patient care and recovery as well.